Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are three ways Scrum promotes self-organization? (choose three)
+### What are three ways Scrum promotes self-management? (choose three)

 - [ ] By preventing Stakeholders from entering the development room.
-- [x] By removing titles for Development Team members.
+- [x] By removing titles for Developers members.
 - [ ] By not allowing documentation.
 - [x] By being a lightweight framework.
-- [x] By the Development Team deciding what work to do in a Sprint.
+- [x] By the Developers deciding what work to do in a Sprint.

 **[⬆ Back to Top](#table-of-contents)**